 How to get to University of Sydney by Train

-By Light Rail and Bus: Exit at Central Station into Railway Square and cross Lee Street to Central Station Railway Square Stand M (a long, glass roofed bus shelter on George Street) (4 minutes) and catch any of bus #412, 413, 431, 433, 436, 438, 439, 440, 461, 483, 480 or 483 going going west on George Street and get off on Parramatta Road at University Avenue.
+By Light Rail or Train plus Bus: Exit at Central Station into Railway Square, cross Lee Street to Central Station Railway Square Stand M (a long, glass roofed bus shelter on George Street) (4 minutes), catch any of bus #412, 413, 436, 438, 439, 440, 461, 483, 480 or 483 going going west on George Street and get off on Parramatta Road at University Avenue.
 Walk south into the campus (3 minutes).
 If you prefer you can walk the entire way to the campus in under 20 minutes.
 You can also catch one of the above buses at Circular Quay Station or southbound on Elizabeth Street.

 Map & Instant Route Finder